Murkguy/TheMurk/5E Creative Commons/Classes/Brute.md

 Your wrath lasts for 1 minute.
 It ends early if you are knocked unconscious or if yourturn ends and you haven’t attacked a hostile creature since your last turn or taken damage since then.
 You can also end your wrath on your turn as a bonus action.

-Once you have wrathd the number of times shown for your brute level in the Wrath column of the Brute table, you must finish a long rest before you can wrath again.
+Once you have been in wrath the number of times shown for your brute level in the Wrath column of the Brute table, you must finish a long rest before you can wrath again.

 #### Unarmored Defense

-While you are not wearing any armor, your Armor Class equals 10 + your Dexterity modifier + your Constitution modifier.
+While you are not wearing any armor, your Armor Class equals 8 + Proficiency + your Dexterity modifier + your Constitution modifier.
 You can use a shield and still gain this benefit.

 #### Reckless Attack

 Starting at 2nd level, you can throw aside all concern for defense to attack with fierce desperation.
 When you make your first attack on your turn, you can decide to attack recklessly.
 Doing so gives you advantage on melee weapon attack rolls or ranged attack rolls within 30ft during this turn, but attack rolls against you have advantage until your next turn.

-Danger Sense
+#### Danger Sense

 At 2nd level, you gain an uncanny sense of when things nearby aren’t as they should be, giving you an edge when you dodge away fromdanger.